Hard Water Articles

 To find out about the specific hardness levels in your home water supply currently, you’ll have to conduct testing.

 There are a variety of different home testing kits available for determining the relative concentration of hardness minerals in your home water supply.
 In-home and IL EPA-certified lab testing options are available from water treatment professionals like Culligan, too.
-Working with a water treatment company can help ensure that you not only get the most accurate results but also understand how to interpret them and what steps to take next.
+Working with a water treatment company can help you get accurate results, understand how to interpret them and identify what steps to take next.

 Schedule your free water test.